Understanding the deployment

 Disabling this option can result in faster performance.
-To disable this option, on the Options tab of the Project Configuration dialog box, clear the Decrypt encrypted objects on 2005 and 2008 databases check box.
+To disable this option, on the Options tab of the Project Configuration dialog box, clear the Decrypt encrypted objects check box.

-When this option is disabled, SQL Compare can't compare the encrypted objects, or display their creation SQL, and can't deploy them.
+When this option is disabled, SQL Compare can't compare the encrypted objects, or display their creation SQL scripts, and can't deploy them.

-SQL Compare version 7.0 (and earlier) can't decrypt objects that are encrypted in a SQL Server 2005 or SQL Server 2008 database.
-If an encrypted object that can't be decrypted exists in both databases, it is shown under the objects that exist in both but are different group in the comparison results in the main window (select Type of Difference in the Group bybox to arrange objects by difference).
-SQL Compare can't compare the encrypted objects, or display their creation SQL, and can't deploy them.
+If an encrypted object which can't be decrypted exists in both databases, it is shown under the objects that exist in both but are different group in the comparison results in the main window (select Type of Difference in the Group by box to arrange objects by difference).
+SQL Compare can't compare the encrypted objects, or display their creation SQL scripts, and can't deploy them.